yegor256/blog/_posts/2022/aug/2022-08-24-research-paper-template.md

 and use somehow in their own studies.
 A theorem, a method, a toolkit, a data-set, or an algorithm are good examples of a Contribution.

-Finally, help your reader understand how the rest of the paper is structured and why.
+<del>Finally, help your reader understand how the rest of the paper is structured and why.</del>
+Don't do this!
+Instead, finish each paragraph in this Section with something along this line:
+"In Section X we will explain it."

 ## Background